PetStr/PetStr/README.md

 I have never really worked with embedded stuff.
 Mostly it has been PC based.

 Coding style.
 I prefer to start with a concrete example.
-Then after the problem evolved gratually go for appropriate abstractions.
+Start to get something working and then evolved gratually go for appropriate abstractions.

 <!--
 - 👋 Hi, I’m @PetStr